section-engineering-education/engineering-education/content/articles/getting-started-with-nltk-wordnet-in-python/index.md

   alt: Getting started with nltk-wordnet Image
 ---

-### Intoduction
-The WordNet English dictionary is part of Python's Natural Language Tool Kit (NLTK).
-Natural Language Processing (NLP) may be made simple and straightforward using this comprehensive set of tools.
+The WordNet English dictionary is part of the Natural Language Tool Kit (NLTK) in Python.
+Natural Language Processing (NLP) is made simple and straightforward using this comprehensive set of tools.
+<!--more-->
 This tutorial will cover the basic actions that can be done using this tool.
-<!--more-->

 ### Prerequisites
 To have a better understanding of this article, the reader should:
 - Have basic knowledge of the python language.